learn-javascript-courses/student-projects/README.md

 A simple scrum helper app to keep track of what people on your teams are working on, without the scrum meeting.

-### In-Browser Code Editor
+### In-Browser Code Editor #advanced

 Basically the atom editor, running in the cloud.

 * Support ESLint
 * Realtime collaboration support (you'll need to use transactional state, merge on the server & rebase in the clients)
 * Integrate with video chat service (e.g., [Zoom.us](https://zoom.us/))
-* File editing tabs
-* Integrate terminal to access unix tools & git operations -- (you could run the environment in docker containers)
+* Extra credit: Integrate terminal to access unix tools & git operations -- (you could run the environment in docker containers)

 ## OSS Jobs